Telecommunications in South Africa: History

 In 1994, South Africa launched a mobile operations, underwritten by Telkom in partnership with Vodafone, with 36,000 active customer on the network.
 This subsidiary grew to be Vodacom, which Telkom sold in late 2008 in preference for its own 3G network.
-Vodacom has a subscriber base of more than R45M, with an average revenue per user of more than R60 across both rural and urban subscribers.
-Vodacom, together with the other operators, have come under criticism in late 2009 by government and the public for high interconnect charges.
-This issue was currently being discussed by the Parliamentary Committee on Telecommunications.

 The first public videoconference between the continent of Africa and North America occurred on 24 June 1995 (2:00-3:00 p.m.
 PST).
 The Cybersafari Digital Be-In and Internet Love-Fest linked a technology fair at Fort Mason in San Francisco with a techno "rave" and cyber-deli in Woodstock, Cape Town.
-For one hour, members of the public communicated with each other via a simple Picturetel system using a 128kb ISDN line.
+For one hour, members of the public communicated with each other via a simple Picturetel system using a 128 kb ISDN line.
 "Cognitive dissident" and communications activist David Robert Lewis initiated the video conference and peacecast on the San Francisco side, and Freddie Bell answered the call in Woodstock, Cape Town.

 Because of different ISDN standards, a video bridge via Boston was used to achieve the link, which also featured interactive dancing.
 Organisations which took credit were technology sponsors Picturetel and Telkom, plus Peacecast organisers Unity 95, Parallel University, Vortex, Creativity Cafe and line producer "Cybersafari to Africa".

 In 2004, the Department of Communications redefined the Electronics Communications Act, which consolidated and redefined the landscape of telecommunications licensing in South Africa (both mobile and fixed).
 The Independent Communications Authority (ICASA) currently licenses more than 400 independent operators with the Electronic Communications Network License (with the ability to self-provision) as well as issuing Electronic Communications Service Licenses for service deployment over infrastructure in the retail domain.

-Telkom is no longer the single operator in South Africa, and faces competition from the second Fixed Network Operator Licensee, Neotel, as well as the four mobile operators, Vodacom, MTN, Cell-C and Rain.
-However, it still receives criticisms (see later) from smaller operators and the Competition Commission for setting South African broadband pricing in its favour.
+In late 2009, South Africa's mobile operators came under criticism by the government and public for high interconnect charges.
+The issue was discussed by the Parliamentary Committee on Telecommunications.

 In 2020, MTN, Vodacom and Rain launched 5G network in South Africa.